subaquatic-pierre/azure-test-automation/README.md

 18. Write Selenium tests in 'selenium/selenium_test.py'

+19. Uncomment line 32 in 'azure-pipelines' to run Postman tests in Build environment

-19. Make one last git commit and push for pipeline to trigger the final build
+20. Make one last git commit and push for pipeline to trigger the final build

 ```
 git add .